Your shopping cart is empty.

 If you feel such an arrangement would better fit your needs and budget, please contact me for further details!

 Due to changes in the sales tax laws as of January 1, 2019, online sales now require sales tax to be collected for the area where goods are to be shipped.
-As a small studio, this will require research for each out of state sale for your area, so please include your city, county, and state information with each request.
+At this point, because I am a Colorado business, this only applies to art that I ship to addresses within the state of Colorado.

 Depending on delicacy, a small bronze piece can often safely be wrapped in polar fleece, bubble-wrapped, and double boxed for shipment.
 Most sculpture, however, will require a standard custom foam-in-place crate to properly protect both the bronze and its patina during shipment.
 When your sculpture is ready for shipment, I will bring your sculpture to my local shipper, “Shippers Supply”, in Loveland, Colorado.
 Due to the large number of fine art bronze foundries in my area (a holdover from the area’s mining days), Loveland, Colorado is the premiere bronze production capital in the US.
-Shippers Supply is an expert when it comes to the crating and protection of bronze sculpture, and they will provide excellent service.
-I will provide them with your shipping address, and you will be provided with a tracking number to follow the shipment progress and know your delivery date.
+Shippers Supply is an expert when it comes to the crating and protection of bronze sculpture, and they provide excellent service.
+I will provide them with your shipping address, and you will be provided with a tracking number to follow the shipment's progress and know your delivery date.
 Most crated sculpture can go UPS or FedEx.
-Only very heavy large crates need to go FedEx freight.
+Only very heavy/large crates need to go FedEx freight.
 You are free to make any other shipping arrangements you might wish, or even to pick up your sculpture in person, if that suits you.
-I offer free shipping on all bronze sculpture.

 If you have any other questions about this, I would be happy to speak with you either by phone or email!